-- Type: perennial, zones 5 to 9
+- Type: Perennial in zones 5 to 9

-- Planting time: spring, fall
+- Planting time: Spring, fall

-- Features: tiny, strongly aromatic and flavorful evergreen leaves
+- Features: Tiny, strongly aromatic and flavorful evergreen leaves

-- Light: full sun
+- Light: Full sun to part shade

-- Soil: well drained, on the dry side
+- Soil: Well drained, on the dry side

-- Height: 12 to 15 inches
+- Plant spacing: 12 to 15 inches apart

-- Plant Size: 12 to 15 inches tall
+- Plant size: 12 to 15 inches tall

-- Garden use: herb garden, flower border, containers
+- Garden use: Herb garden, flower border, containers

-- Culinary use: in Bouquet Garni; aromatic dishes
+- Culinary use: In Bouquet Garni; aromatic dishes

 Thyme is an easy and practical herb to grow.
 Highly aromatic, it enhances meat dishes, eggs, cheeses, soups, and sauces, and it is a primary component of both Bouquet Garni and Herbes de Provence.
 Use it to elevate the flavor of good ol’ beef stew, too.
 This tiny-leaved thyme is among the most aromatic, more so than larger-leafed varieties.
 You may also hear it called winter thyme, because it is one of the most cold hardy of all the different thymes.
 The leaves are evergreen to semi-evergreen, depending on the how far North it is growing.
 In the warm, humid climates of zones 9 and 10 it may suffer in the summer; in zone 10 it is best to lower your expectations and just consider it a cool season annual.

-Thyme is perfectly suited for containers because of its size and the fact that it demands perfect drainage.
+Thyme is well suited for containers because of its size and the fact that it demands perfect drainage.
 Give it excellent drainage in a pot and good air circulation.
 Because it is low growing and has thin stems and a wiry habit, don't crowd it because vigorous neighboring plants might choke it out.
 Upright growing rosemary is a good companion.

 Some Bonnie Plants varieties may not be available at your local stores, as we select and sell varieties best suited to the growing conditions in each region.